 Inspect your roof.
 Look for missing, damaged, and aging shingles.

 Check your downspouts.
 Remove debris that may have accumulated in downspouts and rain gutters.
-Position downspouts so that they direct water away from the house.
+Also, position downspouts so that they direct water away from the house.

 Check sprinklers and irrigations systems.
-Be sure sprinklers and irrigation systems are not damaging the walls and foundations of the house; turn off and drain outside faucets to protect against frozen pipes.
+Be sure sprinklers and irrigation systems are not damaging the walls and foundations of the house.
+Turn off and drain outside faucets therefore, you can protect against frozen pipes.

 Install gutter guards.
-Gutter guards are the device used to protect the clogging of the roof gutter so that the water from the roof may flow easily and accumulation of water does not take place on the roof but away from the house.
+To protect the clogging of the roof gutter, use a gutter guard.
+Then the water from the roof may flow easily.
+As a result, accumulation of water does not take place on the roof but away from the house.